Relieve Student Debt

 But in its most dramatic policy action, with near-term impact on debt-burdened students, the Obama Education Department announced in June 2015 that it was prepared to forgive and write off up to $3.5 billion in federal student loans if students could prove they were defrauded by colleges making false and fraudulent promises.

-This action was specifically targeted at the 350,000 students that had enrolled at one of the 15 colleges in the Corinthian College network.
-But Education Secretary Arne Duncan underscored that this was just the opening shot of what would become a wider campaign against predatory educators.
+This action was targeted at the 350,000 students that had enrolled at one of the 15 colleges in the Corinthian College network.
+But Obama’s Education Secretary Arne Duncan warned of further actions against predatory educators.

 “This is our first major action on this, but obviously it won’t be the last,” Duncan asserted.
 Other education officials explained that the process they were setting up to handle applications for debt relief from Corinthian students was designed to be “durable, not just for Corinthian but beyond” – that is, for students at other for-profit universities who felt they were defrauded.